sickozell/SickoCV/README.md

 ![drummer4](https://user-images.githubusercontent.com/80784296/201516839-54364ebe-d3cc-4a4e-9c32-d85e2ec2653b.JPG)

 #### - Usage:
 This module is almost the same of the previous one.
-It supports up to 4 channel and it manages only accent levels, there is no choking feature.
+It supports up to 4 channel.
 If OUT is not connected, the audio signal will be added to the next OUT.
 For example if you connect only out #2 and #4, out #1 and #3 will be respectively mixed with those ones, if you connect only out #4, this socket will output all the channels.

 Example of Drummer4 module usage: